shikhir-arora/karma-simple/README.md

 These values are stored in the specified folder (default "cache") as binary files containing the current int karma count (positive or negative).

+*You can also add karma for an emoticon, :emoticonname: ++/-- if you wish; this will work as well and is stored correctly.
+Can be useful for specific emoticons (such as custom ones in your server)*

 **NOTE:** Because of this, if you add a user's karma with @username vs. username, it will be two different keywords to the karma counter.

 Also, as it is very simple right now, it is only removing the "++" or "--", so if one types in: